 The Inspire Award recognizes alumnae who have distinguished themselves as leaders within their industry and whose hard work and determination serves as an inspiration to current students and young alumni at Florida State University.

-Sponsored by the FSU Alumni Association, The Women for FSU and the Atlanta Seminole Club.
+The 2018 Inspire Awards are sponsored by the FSU Alumni Association, The Women for FSU and the Atlanta Seminole Club.
+Information about the 2018 award recipients and the presentation celebration will be available in May.